ijl20/cambridge_coffee_pot/code/README.md

 ```
 value, next_offset, actual_duration, sample_count = buffer.median(index_offset, duration)

-value, next_offset, actual_duration, sample_count = buffer.median_time(time_offset, duration)
 ```

 Will return the median value of a set of readings in the TimeBuffer.
-The difference between the two versions is whether an *index* offset into the buffer is used (e.g. referring to the 10th most recent sample in the TimeBuffer), or a *time* offset is used (e.g. a sample from 10 seconds ago).

 `duration` is a period in *seconds* over which the median is to be found which will run up to the offset given.